INT Chain (INT) Price Reaches $0.0240

-INT Chain (CURRENCY:INT) traded up 4.1% against the US dollar during the one day period ending at 16:00 PM E.T. on October 9th.
-INT Chain has a total market cap of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last day.
-During the last week, INT Chain has traded down 5.4% against the US dollar.
-One INT Chain coin can now be purchased for $0.0240 or 0.00000211 BTC on popular cryptocurrency exchanges.
+INT Chain (CURRENCY:INT) traded up 4.1% against the US dollar during the 24 hour period ending at 0:00 AM E.T. on October 13th.
+One INT Chain coin can now be purchased for about $0.0240 or 0.00000211 BTC on popular exchanges.
+Over the last seven days, INT Chain has traded down 5.4% against the US dollar.
+INT Chain has a market cap of $10.81 million and approximately $889,058.00 worth of INT Chain was traded on exchanges in the last day.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.